AntalZsofia/MyLibrary/README.md

 ## Features

-- **Create Bookshelves:**
-Organize your books by creating multiple virtual bookshelves.
-You can have separate bookshelves for different genres, authors, or any categorization that suits your preferences.
+- **User Registration:** Create an account to get started.
+Registration may require providing your email address and name.

 - **Add Books:**
-Easily add books to your bookshelves by providing book details such as title, author, publication date, and genre.
+Easily add books to your collection by providing book details such as title, author, publication date, and genre.
 You can also include additional information like the book's cover image or ISBN.

 - **Update Book Information:** Edit and update book details whenever needed.
 This feature is handy when you want